apache/airflow/docs/apache-airflow-providers-amazon/operators/bedrock.rst

 Wait for an Amazon Bedrock customize model job
 ==============================================

-To wait on the state of an AWS CloudFormation stack creation until it reaches a terminal state you can use :class:`~airflow.providers.amazon.aws.sensors.bedrock.BedrockCustomizeModelCompletedSensor`
+To wait on the state of an Amazon Bedrock customize model job until it reaches a terminal state you can use :class:`~airflow.providers.amazon.aws.sensors.bedrock.BedrockCustomizeModelCompletedSensor`

 .. exampleinclude:: /../../tests/system/providers/amazon/aws/example_bedrock.py